Samsung 860 EVO SATA SSD

 All drives in Samsung’s EVO series use TLC (triple-level cell) NAND – a more affordable type of memory chips compared to the MLC NAND used in the Pro series and other high-end drives.
 Since they use an additional bit per cell, manufacturing is more efficient, resulting (or should result) in a lower cost to the end user.
 The tradeoffs are somewhat worse performance and durability.

 That is not to say that this drive is not suitable for a home, office or gaming PC.
 If your only option is the SATA interface, then the Samsung 860 EVO is one of the most attractive drives in terms of price/performance as of 2018.
 If you have a spare M.2 slot, drives such as the 970 EVO are much faster alternatives.

-The warranty is 5 years or the amount of terabytes written (TBW) as specified on the drive – whichever comes first.
+The warranty is 5 years or the number of terabytes written (TBW) as specified on the drive – whichever comes first.
 See below for more info on endurance and TBW.

 Controller and Cache